edgedb/edgedb/docs/intro/quickstart/modeling.rst

 .. edb:split-section::

-  Now that we've written our first version of our data model's schema, we will create a migration to apply this schema to the database.
-When making changes to our schema, the CLI migration tool will ask some questions to ensure that the changes we are making are what we expect.
-Since we had an empty schema before, the CLI will skip asking any questions and simply create the migration file.
+  Now that you've written the first version of your data model's schema, create a migration to apply this schema to the database.
+When making changes to your schema, the CLI migration tool will ask some questions to ensure that the changes you are making are what you expect.
+Since you had an empty schema before, the CLI will skip asking any questions and simply create the migration file.

   .. code-block:: sh